premanandc/ai-assisted-coding-presentation/presentation.md

 ## What to try next week

-* Formalize 1–2 patterns as team norms
-* Name & retire 1–2 anti-patterns
+* Pick one pattern → add to team practice
+* Call out one anti-pattern in reviews

 <!--
 NOTES:
-Make it actionable.
+Make it actionable without being prescriptive.

-Examples:
-- Add a small “AI usage” section to your team README or PR template.
+How to formalize a pattern:
+- Add to PR template ("How did AI help?
+Which patterns did you use?")
+- Include in onboarding docs or team README
+- Discuss in sprint retros: "What AI patterns worked well this week?"

+How to retire an anti-pattern:
+- Call it out explicitly in code reviews when you see it
+- Add to team's definition of done
+- Share examples (anonymized) in team meetings

+Concrete examples teams could try (pick what fits YOUR context):

+Patterns to codify:
+- "AI-generated code must include tests" in your PR checklist
+- "Keep AI changes under 5 files per PR" as a guideline
-- Try a rule like “ask for plan before code” for one sprint.
+- "Ask AI for implementation plan before code" for complex features
+- "Start from tests" when using AI for new logic

+Anti-patterns to call out:
-- Explicitly call out blind copy-paste as a red flag in reviews.
+- Label "blind copy-paste" as a review red flag
+- Team agreement: if stuck in a bad thread, restart fresh
+- No agent changes to >10 files without human checkpoint

+Start small:
+Don't try to implement all 6 patterns and avoid all 6 anti-patterns.
+Pick the ONE pattern that would help most and ONE anti-pattern that's hurting most right now.

-Encourage small steps:
+Encourage experimentation:
+"Try it for two weeks.
+If it doesn't fit your workflow, adjust or drop it.
+The goal is better outcomes, not policy compliance."

+Punchline:
-“You don’t need an AI policy framework to start.
-A couple of good habits, consistently applied, already move the needle.”
+"You don't need a comprehensive AI policy framework to start.
+A couple of good habits, consistently applied, already move the needle."
 -->

 ---